sled-rs/sled-rs.github.io/perf.md

   * CPUs will cut dramatically lower their frequencies to generate less heat over time
   * did better compilation cause your CPU to heat up? your **better** code may run **slower** afterwards
   * is your laptop running on battery? **better** code may run **slower**
+  * p-state scaling may be disabled if using the intel_pstate driver by setting the linux kernel boot command argument `intel_pstate=no_hwp`
+  * turbo boost can be disabled by setting
+    `echo 1 | sudo tee /sys/devices/system/cpu/intel_pstate/no_turbo` if
+    running with intel_pstate or `echo 0 | sudo tee
+    /sys/devices/system/cpu/cpufreq/boost` if using acpi
 * is the data you're reading from disk already in the OS pagecache?
   * your kernel keeps a lot of recently accessed file data in memory to speed up future accesses
   * the second run of a program that reads data from disk doesn't pay the disk costs. **better** code may run **slower** than slower code with a warmed cache